Overlake Pulmonologist Shares Top 4 Lung Cancer Risk Factors

 What are the top four risk factors for lung cancer?

 Smoking is the number one risk factor for lung cancer.
 The more you smoke, the greater your risk.
 One in 16 people who smoke cigarettes will be diagnosed with lung cancer.
 About 90% of lung cancer cases could be prevented by eliminating tobacco use, according to the World Health Organization.
-The good news is, you can significantly reduce your risk by quitting smoking—even if you’ve smoked for a long time.
+The good news is, you can significantly reduce your risk by quitting smoking — even if you’ve smoked for a long time.

 Other risk factors include:

-- Being exposed to secondhand smoke.
+- Exposure to secondhand smoke.

-- Getting radiation therapy for another cancer.
+- Radiation therapy for another cancer.

 Why is screening for lung cancer important and who should get screened?